antonionunes12/LM_mwe/README.md

 ## Distribution/Usage

 Licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
-Dependencies are governed by their own licenses.
+Dependencies are listed in the [environment.yml][environment.yml] file and are governed by their own licenses.

 If you use this software and/or its routines in your research, please cite: